bluuewhale/bluuewhale.github.io/content/posts/concurrent-hashmap-designs.md

 - Once a value is boxed (`Prime`), the old slot becomes effectively read-only.
 - Promotion is safe because NBHM can count **null → non-null transitions** in the new table (i.e., confirmed copies).

-### The Trade-off: Non-blocking ≠ No Contention
+### The Trade-off: Non-blocking != No Contention

-NBHM avoids explicit locks, but it does not avoid contention—it relocates it:

-- from "threads queue behind a lock"
+NBHM avoids explicit locks, but it does not eliminate contention—it mostly **moves** it.
+Instead of "threads queue behind a lock," contention shows up as cache-line ownership traffic from CAS, coherence, and the occasional global coordination step.
-- to "threads fight on cache lines via CAS and coherence traffic"

-You can see the hint of this in the design: frequent volatile reads, frequent CAS on shared arrays, and a resize protocol that intentionally causes many threads to touch shared counters (`_copyIdx`, `_copyDone`, `_slots`, `_size`).
+That said, the implementation is clearly trying to **keep that contention from concentrating in one place**.
+The high-frequency counters (`_slots`, `_size`) are not single hot variables; they are `Counter`s backed by `ConcurrentAutoTable`, which shards updates in a `LongAdder`/`CounterCell`-like way.
+And the resize coordination counters (`_copyIdx`, `_copyDone`) are not bumped on every copied entry—they advance in coarse chunks (e.g., per ~1024 slots of copy work), keeping the shared-state traffic relatively infrequent.

 This matters because it directly intersects with SwissTable-style metadata.
-If you try to bolt on high-frequency metadata writes (control bytes updated on every operation), you can create exactly the failure mode people warned about: **false sharing at cache-line granularity**, but now on a code path that is already coherence-heavy.
+If you bolt on *high-frequency* metadata writes (e.g., control bytes updated on every operation), you can still recreate the failure mode people warned about: false sharing at cache-line granularity—now layered on top of a code path that already pays for CAS and coherence under contention.

 ---